 Barto is a somewhat small town located in the state of Pennsylvania.
 With a population of 5,244 people and two constituent neighborhoods, Barto is the 279th largest community in Pennsylvania.

-Barto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Barto is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Barto who work in management occupations (12.83%), office and administrative support (11.02%), and sales jobs (9.10%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Barto is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Barto is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Barto who work in office and administrative support (13.31%), management occupations (12.17%), and sales jobs (7.57%).

 Also of interest is that Barto has more people living here who work in computers and math than 95% of the places in the US.